RoyOltmans/garden-mqtt-deamon/README.md

     $  sudo git clone https://github.com/Ernst79/garden-mqtt-deamon.git /opt/garden-mqtt-deamon
 ```

-7) We will need the MAC address(es) of the valve's, you can identify these by the following command:
+7) We will need the MAC address(es) of the valves, you can identify these by the following command:
 ```
     $  sudo hcitool lescan
 ```
-write down the mac address of the valve(s) eg 01:02:03:04:05:06
+write down the mac address of the valve(s) eg 01:02:03:04:05:06.
+You need the ones with Spray-Mist.

 A example line would be
 ```